Court orders Texas to remove anti-migrant Rio Grande barriers

 The order came as part of a lawsuit filed by the Biden administration against Texas, arguing in large part that the state had no right to install structures in federal navigable waterways.

-“Governor [Greg] Abbott [R] announced that he was not ‘asking for permission’ for Operation Lone Star, the anti-immigration program under which Texas constructed the floating barrier,” wrote District Judge David Alan Ezra.
+“Governor [Greg] Abbott [R] announced that he was not ‘asking for permission’ for Operation Lone Star, the anti-immigration program under which Texas constructed the floating barrier,” District Judge David Alan Ezra wrote.

 “Unfortunately for Texas, permission is exactly what federal law requires before installing obstructions in the nation’s navigable waters.”